 Assessment methods include projects, presentations, essays, critical evaluations and public performances.

 If you study this course on a part-time basis you will typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
 All modules are taught during the day time and you will be studying alongside full-time students.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 St Mary's Square,

-Please note: To gain entry to Level 2 or Level 3 of this course you must be studying a HND or Foundation Degree in a Music discipline.
+Please note: To gain entry to Level 3 of this course you must be studying a HND or Foundation Degree in a Music discipline.

 We accept a maximum of 6 points from Level 3 Key Skills qualifications.

 We also require three passes at GCSE grade C or above, which must include Mathematics and English Language; or a minimum of Level 2 Key Skills in Communication and Application of Number.
 If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.

 If English is not your first language, please see our English language requirements.